chinapedia/wikipedia.abstract.en/Page/Harmonic_analysis.md

 Abstract harmonic analysis

-Lord_Kelvin's_harmonic_analyser_1876,_Hunterian_Museum,_Glasgow.jpg's harmonic analyser 1876, Hunterian Museum, Glasgow]] One of the most modern branches of harmonic analysis, having its roots in the mid-20th century, is analysis on topological groups.
+'s harmonic analyser 1876, Hunterian Museum, Glasgow]] One of the most modern branches of harmonic analysis, having its roots in the mid-20th century, is analysis on topological groups.
 The core motivating ideas are the various Fourier transforms, which can be generalized to a transform of functions defined on Hausdorff locally compact topological groups.

 The theory for abelian locally compact groups is called Pontryagin duality.